 Precisely!
 Given MacArthur’s Calvinist determinism this is absolutely the case.
 “Someone has messed up my life.
 And ultimately it has to be God.”
 That is precisely what MacArthur’s universal divine causal determinism teaches.
 MacArthur has walked right into a contradictory and scathing critique of his own Calvinist position.

-Let’s observe that MacArthur is condemning the victimhood mentality on the basis that it shifts personal responsibility for one’s actions onto someone else as if the “victim” could not be or do anything other than who they are and how they behave.
+Observe that MacArthur is condemning the victimhood mentality on the basis that it shifts personal responsibility for one’s actions onto someone else as if the “victim” could not be or do anything other than who they are and how they behave.
 Sound familiar?
 This is the reality of everyone’s life given the Calvinist’s deterministic doctrines of the eternal decree, divine sovereignty and unconditional election.
-If Calvinism is a universal divine causal determinism, which I have demonstrated that it is, then MacArthur’s critique of the victim mentality can also be appropriately laid at the Calvinist’s doorstep.
+If Calvinism is a universal divine causal determinism, and I believe on this website I have demonstrated that it is, then MacArthur’s critique of the victim mentality can also be appropriately laid at the Calvinist’s doorstep.
 MacArthur has just deconstructed his own Calvinist theology and soteriology.

 Note also that MacArthur states that sinners will point out that they are victims of “the Christian God” and refuse to take responsibility for their sin.
 MacArthur states that this is a “deception” and a “delusion.”
 How so given his theistic determinism?
+As a Calvinist, the victimhood status that these sinners are merely pointing out is the reality of what MacArthur believes – that God has predetermined all things.
 Moreover, sinners hold onto that delusion with “a death grip.”
 But again, MacArthur has indicted his own theology here.
 He himself believes and teaches the very determinism these “sinners” are relying on as victims.
+God is causing them to believe they are victims and causing them to hold onto that belief with a “death grip.”
+So on Calvinism it certainly seems these sinners are correct.
 Someone else is to blame, and on Calvinism is certainly is God.

 So, if God has predetermined all things, has he also predetermined and caused the evil that people do to others, thus making them true victims?
 And would not the victim ultimately be a victim of the God who caused the person to commit the evil act?
 MacArthur continues,